maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 - **Resilience** - Resilience is the ability to maintain acceptable service levels during a system failure
 - **Complex Systems** - A system is complex if there are enough moving parts that an individual cannot hold the model in their head, the outputs are unpredictable given the inputs
 - **Distributed Systems** - A system is distributed if there are multiple components spread over multiple hosts

+Modern systems are increasingly complex and distributed.
+Every engineer must understand the trade offs of every decisions and keep observability and resilience in mind.

 Desirable properties of distributed systems